balaji1974/apachecamel/README.md

 Check the camel simple language options that can be used from the following url: https://camel.apache.org/components/3.15.x/languages/simple-language.html

+12. Create a reusable camel component that can be used in the entire camel context (ReusableLogRoutes.java)
+// this will create a reusable component block that can be used in the entire camel context from("direct:log-data")
+.log("${messageHistory} ${file:absolute.path}")
+.log("${file:name} ${file:ext} ")
+;

+This can be used in our routing in the following way:
+.to("direct://log-data")

+13. Handling complex decision making choices with a Decider Bean (ComplexDeciderRoutes.java) Complex decision making can be delgated to its own bean and this example shows this scenario.

 ```

 ## launch activemq on docker